Nordstrom heir Blake Nordstrom dies at 58

-(Reuters) - Nordstrom Inc said http://bit.ly/2TmnAaf its co-president, Blake Nordstrom, passed away early Wednesday morning at the age of 58.
+(Reuters) - Nordstrom Inc <JWN.N> said its co-president, Blake Nordstrom, passed away early Wednesday morning at the age of 58.

-Blake Nordstrom passed away unexpectedly, the department store chain said http://bit.ly/2TmnAaf, less than a month after being diagnosed with lymphoma.
+Blake Nordstrom passed away unexpectedly, the department store chain said, less than a month after being diagnosed with lymphoma.

 He had been co-president of the department chain along with his brothers Pete and Erik since May 2015.